banzaicloud/dast-operator/README.md

 - Validating webhook for ingress

 ## Current limitations:
-Using webhook feature, deploying ingress only successfull when backend service is already scanned.
+Using webhook feature, deploying ingress only successful when backend service is already scanned.
 If you deploy something with helm which contains service and ingress definitions as well, the ingress deployment will fail due to scan progress of the backend service won't be finished.

 ## Build images
 ```shell